Bounds on the Capacity of Random Insertion and Deletion-Additive Noise Channels: Introduction

-In \cite{diggavi2001transmission,diggavi2006information}, authors argue that, since the deletion channel has memory, optimal codebooks for use over deletion channels should have memory.
-Therefore, in~ \cite{diggavi2001transmission,diggavi2006information,drinea2006lower,drinea2007improved}, achievable rates are computed by using a random codebook of rate $R$ with $2^{n\cdot R}$ codewords of length $n$, while each codeword is generated independently according to a symmetric first-order Markov process.
+In~\cite{diggavi2001transmission,diggavi2006information}, authors argue that, since the deletion channel has memory, optimal codebooks for use over deletion channels should have memory.
+Therefore, in~\cite{diggavi2001transmission,diggavi2006information,drinea2006lower,drinea2007improved}, achievable rates are computed by using a random codebook of rate $R$ with $2^{n\cdot R}$ codewords of length $n$, while each codeword is generated independently according to a symmetric first-order Markov process.
 Then, the generated codebook is used for transmission over the i.i.d. deletion channel.
-In the receiver, different decoding algorithms are proposed, e.g. in \cite{diggavi2001transmission}, if the number of codewords in the codebook that contain the received sequence as a subsequence is only one, the transmission is successful, otherwise an error is declared.
+In the receiver, different decoding algorithms are proposed, e.g., in~\cite{diggavi2001transmission}, if the number of codewords in the codebook that contain the received sequence as a subsequence is only one, the transmission is successful, otherwise an error is declared.
 The proposed decoding algorithms result in an upper bound for the incorrect decoding probability.
 Finally, the maximum value of $R$ that results in a successful decoding as $n\rightarrow\infty$ is an achievable rate, hence a lower bound on the transmission capacity of the deletion channel.
-The lower bound~\eqref{eq:LB-gallager}, for $p_i=p_e=0$, is also proved in \cite{diggavi2001transmission} using a different approach compared to the one taken by Gallager~\cite{gallager}, where the authors computed achievable rates by choosing codewords randomly, independently and uniformly among all possible codewords of a certain length.
+The lower bound~\eqref{eq:LB-gallager}, for $p_i=p_e=0$, is also proved in~\cite{diggavi2001transmission} using a different approach compared to the one taken by Gallager~\cite{gallager}, where the authors computed achievable rates by choosing codewords randomly, independently and uniformly among all possible codewords of a certain length.

-In \cite{drinea2007}, a lower bound on the capacity of the deletion channel is directly obtained by lower bounding the information capacity $\displaystyle \lim_{N \to \infty}\dfrac{1}{N}\max_{P(\bfm{X})}I(\bfm{X};\bfm{Y})$.
-Here, input sequences are considered as alternating blocks of zeros and ones (runs), where the length of the runs $L$ are i.i.d. random variables following a particular distribution over positive integers with a finite expectation and finite entropy ($E(L), H(L)<\infty$ where $E(\cdot)$ and $H(\cdot$) denote expectation and entropy, respectively).
+In~\cite{drinea2007}, a lower bound on the capacity of the deletion channel is directly obtained by lower bounding the information capacity $\displaystyle \lim_{N \to\infty}\dfrac{1}{N}\max_{P(\bfm{X})}I(\bfm{X};\bfm{Y})$.
+In~\cite{drinea2007}, input sequences are considered as alternating blocks of zeros and ones (runs), where the length of the runs $L$ are i.i.d. random variables following a particular distribution over positive integers with a finite expectation and finite entropy ($E(L), H(L)<\infty$ where $E(\cdot)$ and $H(\cdot$) denote the expected value and entropy, respectively).

-There are also a few results on the capacity of the sticky channel in the literature~\cite{sticky,drinea2007,drinea2007improved}.
-In \cite{drinea2007,drinea2007improved}, the authors derive lower bounds by using the same approach employed for the deletion channel.
-Whereas in \cite{sticky}, several upper and lower bounds are obtained by resorting to the Blahut-Arimoto algorithm (BAA) in an appropriate manner.